 The human concious (self-awareness)

 The medical community has tried to define what a human conscious is for hundreds of years.
-No psychologist will tell you the meaning to a conscious because they donít know what it is.
+No Psychologist will tell you the meaning to a conscious because they donít know what it is.
 My theory on the human conscious is based on a rudimentary analysis of human behavior.
 I basically use myself as the guinea pig to find out what the conscious is.
-I had to brainstorm and ask myself many questions in order to come up with a conclusion.
+I had to brainstorm and ask myself many questions in order to come up with a definitive conclusion.

 "The term, human conscious (n), used on this website means: a human being who is self-awared, alive, and thinking".